santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 7. Run "ls" to check if the zip file is there.

-8. Run unzip ochatjs.zip to unzip the SDK files and run the following commands:
+8. Run unzip ochatjs.zip to unzip the SDK files and then run the following commands:

 9. Sudo –s